Godly Woman Characteristic (Series): Not malicious

 There is another fact about yeast though that is important.
 The yeast must be fresh to work in how it supposed to; otherwise, the dough produced will be stiff and flat.
 In his first letter to the Corinthians, Paul was addressing the rampant disregard towards sexual immorality in the church.
 He referenced getting rid of malice and wickedness and replacing it with sincerity and truth.

 Your boasting is not good.
 Don’t you know that a little yeast leavens the whole batch of dough?
 Get rid of the old yeast, so that you may be a new unleavened batch—as you really are.
 For Christ, our Passover lamb, has been sacrificed.
 Therefore let us keep the Festival, not with the old bread leavened with malice and wickedness, but with the unleavened bread of sincerity and truth. – 1 Corinthians 5:6-8

 According to the online dictionary, Malice is defined as “the intention or desire to do evil; ill will”.

 I used several examples of how we could all fall into that trap:

 In a bible study session studying the Book of Obadiah, we learned about the boasting, malice and wickedness of the Edomite nation towards Gods people, the Israelites.
 I challenged the group to look within our own hearts to identify any form of malice.

 - Boss or colleagues at work giving us a hard time and we can’t wait until they are punished for mistreating us;

-- Neighbor has a new car or the latest technology and we feel jealousy and ill will against all that they have;
+- Neighbour has a new car or the latest technology, and we feel jealousy and ill will against all that they have;

 - Your husband is having an affair or abusing you;